Nahid1992/CAD_PE/README.md

 You can download the pretrained models used/developed in our paper from [here](https://www.dropbox.com/scl/fo/pvoafey46kwid69m9xx71/h?rlkey=0ou8zbz5zp4ubrg9p37opbq1o&dl=0).

 ## Citation
-If you use this code or use our pre-trained weights for your research, please cite our paper:
+If you use this code or use our pre-trained models for your research, please cite our paper:

 ```
 @inproceedings{islam2021seeking,